 The Board of Directors oversees all of the Company's business, property and affairs.
 The Chairman of the Board and the executive officers keep the members of the Board informed of the Company's business through discussions at Board meetings and by providing them reports and other materials.
-During 2021, the Company's Board of Directors held ten regular meetings.
-Each of the directors attended at least 75% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.
+During 2022, the Company's Board of Directors held thirteen regular meetings.
+Each of the directors attended 90% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.

-Meetings of the Advisory Boards / Regional Board
+Meetings of the Regional Board